ccbogel/QualCoder/README.md

 Alternatively move to the qualcoder directory and run the qualcoder.py file in a terminal: python3 qualcoder.py

 CURRENT WINDOWS ISSUE: working with audio/video requires a missing dll module.
 So I have also added a qualcoder_non_av folder which will run qualcoder for text and images.
 You wont be able to code or view audio or video.
+I believe the problem is based on whether you have both 32 bit python and vlc install or 64 bit python and vlc installed.
+If one is 32 bit and the other is 64 bit, python and vlc will not be compatable.

 ### MacOS